ooni/spec/nettests/ts-017-web-connectivity.md

 The classic algorithm then performs a "connectivity" step.
 The objectives of this step are the following:

-1. to discover IP addresses for the domain in the URL to measure using a specific resolver (typically, the "system" resolver using `getaddrinfo` on Unix, so that we end up using the DNS resolver configured on the system);
+1. to discover IP addresses for the domain in the input URL using a specific resolver (typically, the "system" resolver using `getaddrinfo` on Unix, so that we end up using the DNS resolver configured on the system);